felixfan/felixfan.github.io/_posts/2014-04-09-confounding-factor.md

 tags: [Bioinformatics, Genetics]
 image: /figure
 ---
+{% include JB/setup %}

 ### 1. Definition

 "In statistics, a **confounding variable** (also **confounding factor**, a **confound**, or **confounder**) is an extraneous variable in a statistical model that correlates (directly or inversely) with both the dependent variable and the independent variable.
 A perceived relationship between an independent variable and a dependent variable that has been misestimated due to the failure to account for a confounding factor is termed a **spurious relationship**, and the presence of misestimation for this reason is termed **omitted-variable bias**." -- [wikipedia](http://en.wikipedia.org/wiki/Confounding)

 ### 2. Example